All Products

 For each NLB instance:

-• TCP and UDP listeners can use the same listener port.
+• TCP and UDP can use the same listening port.
 For example, you can specify port 80 for a TCP listener and a UDP listener.

-• However, you cannot specify the same port for a TCP listener and a TCP/SSL listener because both listeners listen for TCP requests.
-For example, you cannot specify port 80 for a TCP listener and a TCP/SSL listener.
+• However, you cannot specify the same port for a TCP listener and a listener that uses SSL over TCP because both listeners listen for TCP requests.
+For example, you cannot specify port 80 for a TCP listener and a listener that uses SSL over TCP.

 Service ports (backend ports)